 Foundry Vineyards has deep roots in contemporary art and the Walla Walla Valley.
 In 1980 Walla Walla natives Mark and Patty opened the Walla Walla Foundry, a contemporary art production facility.
-Today the Walla Walla Foundry works with hundreds of renowned artists worldwide and has been recognized as one of the premier fine-art casting facilities in the US.
+Today the Walla Walla Foundry works with renowned artists worldwide and has been recognized as one of the premier fine-art casting facilities in the US.

-Foundry Vineyards began in earnest in 1998 when the Andersons planted Cabernet Sauvignon and Merlot grapes on their property.
+Foundry Vineyards began in 1998 when the Andersons planted Cabernet Sauvignon and Merlot grapes on their property.
 In 2003 they produced the first vintage with label artwork by celebrated artist Jim Dine.
 Intended to commemorate the artists who had worked with the Walla Walla Foundry, this wine became the basis for the flagship Artisan Blend and marked the beginning of a winery built upon Art+Wine.
-Each year an Artisan Blend is released with an Artist’s label in addition to a single varietal series featuring labels with semi abstract photographs of work-surfaces found throughout the Foundry.
+Each year an Artisan Blend is released with an Artist’s label in addition to a single varietal series featuring labels with semi-abstract photographs of work-surfaces found throughout the Foundry.
 Not artworks in and of themselves, these images stand to reference the creative process.

 Who We Are: